 - Replace air filter

 - Replace fuel filter

 - Check fuel system

 - Check tire pressures & lug nuts

-- Clean top of mower deck
+- Clean the top of the mower deck

-- Inspect belt, pulleys and spindle housings
+- Inspect belt, pulleys, and spindle housings

 - Sharpen or change mower blades